Football hooliganism in Poland: Early years

 The first reports of clashes between fans during football games date back as far as the 1930s.
 On 2 June 1935 after a game between Cracovia and Ruch Chorzów, the police had to "intervene and surround the field".
 On 15 June 1936, the Przegląd Sportowy daily sports newspaper published an appeal by the management of Śląsk Świętochłowice, asking their fans to "control their behaviour and maintain order".
-During the occupation of Poland in World War II, the Nazi German occupiers banned all sports.
-However, "illegal" games were played on regular basis.
+During the occupation of Poland in World War II, the German occupiers banned all sports.
+However, "illegal" games were played on a regular basis.
 During one of these matches in Kraków on 17 October 1943, fans of Cracovia and Wisła Kraków interrupted the game and started fighting which spread onto the streets of the Ludwinow district in Kraków.
 The fighting lasted for several hours.

 After a match on 29 September 1947 in Sosnowiec, between RKU Sosnowiec and AKS Chorzów (ethnic rivalry, derby) fighting broke out resulting in the death of one fan and scores of others injured.
 Sosnowiec won the match 3–2, however in the first leg AKS Chorzów had won 3–0, meaning they were promoted to the First Division.
 After the match, 20,000 home fans were slowly moving out of the stadium, pushed by firemen and Milicja Obywatelska.
 Skirmishes broke out, and the Milicja Obywatelska functionaries, with guns, lined up on the pitch and attacked the fans with bayonets and the fighting lasted for two hours.
 Sosnowiec fans tried to attack AKS's players, the referees and the militiamen.
 Although incidents from the 1920s to the 1960s were numerous, there was no organized hooliganism in Poland.